codeforamerica/CutePetsDenver/README.md

 CutiesInDenver
 ==============

-# Post a random adoptable pet in Denver to a twitter feed.
+# Post a random adoptable pet from Denver's shelter to a twitter feed.

 Project of [Becky Boone](https://github.com/boonrs) and Drew during our fellowship at Code for America in 2014.